 - 5.3.3 After lighting, move control lever up to the high position and the main burner will light.
-It is recommended that for the most efficient performance the fire is allowed to warm up for a few minutes with the control lever set to the high position. - 5.3.4 The gas control can be moved from the High to Low position to give the desired heat output.
+It is recommended that for the most efficient performance the fire is allowed to warm up for a few minutes with the control lever set to high. - 5.3.4 The gas control can be moved from the high to low position to give the desired heat output. - WARNING : If the fire goes out for any reason or is turned off and it is necessary to re-light the fire it is important to allow the fire to cool for 3 minutes before attempting to re-light it.